Linux and Unix chfn command

 chfn

-Running the command without any options will enable the user to change all the user information.
+Running the command without any options enables the user to change all the user information.

-Note: If you're attempting to change the actual username and not just the description of the user see the vipw command.
+If you're attempting to change the actual username and not just the description of the user, you may want to edit the password file directly; see the vipw command for more information.